Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 martin-dm/istockphoto

 Family estrangement, or intentionally going low- or no-contact with family members for your own mental health or safety, has become much more commonplace among Gen Zers and Millennials.
-Though there’s not much hard data on the subject yet, a survey in 2019 concluded that 27% of Americans were estranged from a relative.
-Unfortunately, people usually cut contact with parents and grandparents who are Boomers, and often, the Boomers don’t understand why or how that could happen.
+Although there’s limited complex data on the subject, a 2019 survey concluded that 27% of Americans were estranged from a relative.
+Unfortunately, people often cut contact with their parents and grandparents who are Boomers, and the Boomers don’t always understand why or how this happens.

 Spiderplay/istockphoto